 The main objective of the customers contacting you is the resolution of their query.
 This is the reason why this is one of the most important live chat metrics as it indicates the query resolution rate in the first contact.

 First contact resolution rate directly affects your customer satisfaction score and hence defines how long a customer will stay with you.
 According to a research by Contact Contact Week, 70% of consumers see “first contact resolution” as a top priority while interacting with a brand.

 One way to increase your first contact resolution rate is to train your executives.

 They need to have an in-depth product or business knowledge in order to resolve the queries by themselves in the first place.

 You may use the post-chat survey forms if your first contact resolution rate is low.
 It will help you in gaining customer insights and how you can improve it.

 4. Escalated Chats

-In line with the point mentioned above, if the query is not resolved in first contact and is getting escalated to a senior affects your Customer Satisfaction Score(CSAT).
+In line with the point mentioned above, if the query is not resolved in the first contact and is getting escalated to a senior affects your Customer Satisfaction Score(CSAT).
 It shows the lack of knowledge of the live chat operator.

 It can be product knowledge or soft skills training.
-Like first contact resolution rate, it is better to keep escalated chats to minimum or else it will hamper customer experience.
+Like first contact resolution rate, it is better to keep escalated chats to the minimum or else it will hamper customer experience.

 5. Lead Generation